wangyidong3/100-days-of-code/log.md

 real-time autonomous driving applications.

-Typical outdoor scenes share a common layered structure of a ground surface at the bottom, the sky at the top, and objects in between, which is modeled by Felzenszwalb and Vek- sler, 2010; M.-Y. Liu et al.,
-A. Gupta et al., 2010 model the environment via 3D geometric blocks.
-Focusing on the dynamic objects in street scenes, i.e. mainly vehicles and pedestrians, prior work exploits that these objects are typically located on a common ground plane at various 1718 related work distances.
-This knowledge can be used to predominantly improve accuracy

-Indoor scenes typically impose less overall constraints, but nevertheless exhibit a common layout that is consid- ered by the models of D. Lin et al., 2013
+Indoor scenes typically impose less overall constraints, but nevertheless exhibit a common layout that is considered by the models of D. Lin et al., 2013

 https://stackoverflow.com/questions/45741254/importerror-no-module-named-utils?rq=1

 correct way to install mxnet